assafcarlsbad/efi_dxe_emulator/README.md

 Note: for 64-bit builds just append the suffix `:x64-windows` to each package name (e.g. `capstone:x64-windows`).

 3. Open `efi_dxe_emulator.sln` in Visual Studio and build it from the IDE.

-## Known issues

-The Debug version occasionally crashes when returning from `uc_emu_start`.
-Prefer using the Release version in the meantime.